SaveBetter (Raisin) Review 2023: Is SaveBetter Legit?

 Consider this account if you don’t want your money locked up for several years or face potential early redemption policies as bank CDs require.

-The interest rates are variable, but the SaveBetter offers can yield more than many of the best high-yield savings account rates.
+The interest rates are variable, but the Raisin offers can yield more than many of the best high-yield savings account rates.

 High-Yield CDs